 Following are some of the worst types of loans.

 1. Payday loans

 Payday loans are generally small, high-interest loans repaid from your paycheck.

-They have a bad name partly because their fees can run as much as $10 to $30 for every $100 you borrow, according to the Consumer Financial Protection Bureau (CFPB).
+They have a bad name partly because their fees are high.
+Some states limit these fees to $10 to $30 for every $100 you borrow, according to the Consumer Financial Protection Bureau (CFPB).
 But that’s still high.

 For a typical two-week payday loan with a $15 fee per $100, that fee equates to an annual percentage rate (APR) of almost 400 percent.
 That makes even credit card APRs — usually between 12 percent and 30 percent — look good.

 2. Auto title loans

 With these short-term, high-cost loans for small amounts, you hand over the title to your vehicle and pay a fee of up to 25 percent, according to the Federal Trade Commission.
 For example, if you borrow $1,000 for 30 days at 25 percent, you’d owe a total of $1,250 in a month, including $250 in costs.

 You often have 30 days to repay.
 If you miss the loan due date, the lender may seize your vehicle or renew your loan.